DeepLearningDTU/02456-deep-learning/README.md

 as it provides many useful third party libraries.

-- We use `Python 3.5` since it is the only version TensorFlow supports on Windows (at least as of May 2017).
+- We use `Python 3.5` since it is the only version TensorFlow supports on Windows (at least as of June 2017).

-**2. TensorFlow 1.1**
+**2. TensorFlow 1.x**

 - Follow the installation instructions at https://www.tensorflow.org/install/.

 - If you have a GPU install the GPU version.
 This greatly decreases training time.

-- The exercises are tested with `TensorFLow 1.1`, but other versions might also work

 ## Running the Exercises
-The exercises are created as Jupyter Notebooks.
+The exercises are created as Jupyter Notebooks. **NB**: Each exercise folder contains a README that gives an overview of the exercises in the folder.

-If you are unfamiliar with Jupyter we suggest that you familiarize yourself beginning with the exercises: [quick introduction](https://www.packtpub.com/books/content/basics-jupyter-notebook-and-python), [thorough introduction](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#gs.a6M6p0Q).
+If you are unfamiliar with Jupyter we suggest that you familiarize yourself before beginning with the exercises: [quick introduction](https://www.packtpub.com/books/content/basics-jupyter-notebook-and-python), [thorough introduction](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#gs.a6M6p0Q).
 But very briefly Jupyter Notebooks are interactive Python environments that allow us to combine documentation (images, text, etc.) with code.

 ### Acessing the exercises:
 1. Download the repository from Github